 Unlike BMW's existing models with Paralever technology, the spring strut is now mounted in a central position.
 It comes complete with coil pressure spring and a single-sleeve gas-pressure shock absorber.
-Outward damping is infinite and the pre-tension of the spring can be set to 7 different positions.
+Outward damping is infinite and is controlled by a bolt, spring pretension is also adjusted infinitely by a hydraulic hand wheel.
 Supplied by Showa, the Japanese manufacturer from which BMW also obtains the front spring strut, the rear spring strut allows overall spring travel of 135 mm (5.31").